 New Balance is a brand usually known for their shoes, though they have released the RunIQ which is a fitness watch designed specifically for Android users.
 The watch boasts a big range of features, notably, GPS, phone notification and response, built in heart rate measuring, and Strava integration.
 This review will explore the positives and negatives of the watch.

 The New Balance RunIQ is pretty much geared towards only running.
 This is very evident in the watch's design, being integrated very closely with New Balance’s running app and Strava straight out of the box.
 The data offered from these services is mostly for running and can be used to plan running workouts.
 The watch is waterproof, however it does not track swimming

 .
 The watch could definitely be used for biking as well, as tracking biking

-is very similar to tracking running, however the workouts and information is mostly tailored towards running.
+is very similar to track running, however, the workouts and information is mostly tailored towards running.

 The New Balance RunIQ offers most features that would be expected of a running watch.
 One can track the length of their runs via the GPS sensor built into the watch.
 This of course also allows for pace